 2. Stay close to your natural color - if you don't want to go with the dramatic Ombre look then stay as close to your natural color as possible.
 The closer you stay to your natural color, the less obvious any root regrowth will be.
 If root regrowth is more subtle you can afford to extend the time in between hair color visits.

 3. Opt for highlights - Select highlights which are no more than two shades lighter than your base color.
 Since carefully applied highlights have a much softer grow-out look, it will minimize root regrowth.

 4. Play with balayage - Ask your professional hair colorist to experiment with a few balayaged highlights around the hairline.
 This will give you a fresh and sun-kissed look without the need for a lot of upkeep.

 5. Cleanse colored hair less often - Some hair color experts suggest waiting 48-72 hours after having hair colored before cleansing.
 Color experts believe waiting long enough after coloring before cleansing will help color set and last longer.

 6. Minimize heat exposure - Colored hair will last long when cleansed with TLC.
-Stretch time in-between shampoo sessions as much as possible, only cleanse with lukewarm water and use products designed to extend the life of hair color.
+Stretch time in-between shampoo sessions as much as possible, only cleanse with lukewarm water, and use products designed to extend the life of hair color.
 Minimize use of hot tools since the heat can cause color to fade quickly.

-7. Other color care options including only cleansing with diluted shampoo formulas (DS) or Conditioner Only Washes (Co-Wash).
+7. Other color care options include only cleansing with diluted shampoo formulas (DS) or Conditioner Only Washes (Co-Wash).
 You may also ask your professional hair colorist to suggest products known to be gentle on hair color.

 8. At-Home Color - Many professional hair colorists are more open to helping their loyal color clients with at-home hair color options for in-between salon visits.